Quantum secure non-malleable-extractors: Introduction

 Analysis of the $t$-tampered counterparts proceeds on similar lines by appropriate adjustment of parameters to account for increased communication in communication protocols.

-\subsection{Comparison with ~\cite{ACLV18}~\cite{ABJO21}}
+\subsection{Comparison with~\cite{ACLV18,ABJO21}}

-Both~\cite{ACLV18} and~\cite{ABJO21} have considered the inner-product based non-malleable-extractor proposed by Li~\cite{Li12c}. \cite{ACLV18} extends the first step of classical proof, the reduction provided by the non-uniform XOR lemma, to the quantum case.
-This helps in reducing the task of showing non-malleable-extractor property of inner-product to showing security of inner-product in a certain communication game.
+Both~\cite{ACLV18} and~\cite{ABJO21} have considered the inner-product based non-malleable extractor proposed by Li~\cite{Li12c}. \cite{ACLV18} extends the first step of classical proof, the reduction provided by the non-uniform XOR lemma, to the quantum case.
+This helps in reducing the task of showing non-malleable extractor property of inner-product to showing security of inner-product in a certain communication game.
 They then approach the problem of showing security of inner-product in a communication game by using the “reconstruction paradigm” of~\cite{DPVR09} to guess the entire input $X$ from the modified side information.

-On the other hand, the work of~\cite{ABJO21} approach the problem of showing security of inner-product in a communication game to showing the security of inner-product against an adversary what they call - "quantum measurement adversary".
+On the other hand, the work of~\cite{ABJO21} reduces the security of inner-product in a communication game to the security of inner-product against the quantum measurement adversary.
 In the process, both~\cite{ACLV18} and~\cite{ABJO21} crucially use the combinatorial properties of inner-product.
 For example,~\cite{ABJO21} heavily uses the pair wise independence property of inner-product.

-We note to the reader that communication protocols that we use in our analysis are not related to earlier approach of reduction to a communication game, which is more specific to inner-product.
+Note that the communication protocols we use in our analysis are not related to the earlier approach of reduction to a communication game, which is more specific to inner-product.